SuperKnova: Production

 Kim is a singer, multi-instrumentalist, producer and audio engineer.
 She writes, produces, records, mixes and masters all of her own music.

 Activism

 As a physician, Kim has advocated for intersex justice alongside activist Pidgeon Pagonis.
 On July 23, 2020, Kim became the first physician at Lurie Children’s Hospital to publicly speak out against cosmetic, medically unnecessary surgeries performed on intersex infants without their consent.
-She advocated for change within Lurie Children's Hospital in collaboration with Dr. Robert Garofalo, division head of Adolescent Medicine.
+She advocated for change within Lurie Children's Hospital in collaboration with Robert Garofalo, division head of Adolescent Medicine.
 On July 29, 2020, Lurie Children’s hospital formally changed their policy regarding intersex infant surgery and became the first hospital in the United States to do so.

 Personal life

 Kim is a genderfluid, transgender woman and uses she/her/hers pronouns.

 Appearances in media

 SuperKnova's song "Glitter and Blood" appears in Season 1, Episode 2 of Showtime's Work in Progress.
 She also sings a cover of The Beat's "Mirror in the Bathroom" (produced by Ethan Stoller) that appears in Season 1, Episode 4, the "Bathroom" episode.

+In 2023, beauty retailer Sephora added SuperKnova to their Sephora Sounds artist roster, a music collective that "reflects the authenticity of Sephora's broader beauty community".
+She was one of three artists to be featured on their TikTok page alongside the announcement of the program.